Guraspinho/LavaPi-Technical-Assesment/README.md

 POSTGRES_DB=your_postgres_db
 ```

 *Note: This configuration is only for demonstration purposes.
-For production, I would use more secure methods for managing environment variables and sensitive information.*
+For production, use more secure methods for managing environment variables and sensitive information.*

 `.env.test` should contain: `ACCESS_TOKEN_SECRET`

-### 1.2 Launch and discover
+### 1.2 Launch and Discover

 You can start the project using Docker Compose.
 This will help you quickly set up and run the application in a containerized environment.